 - Batman: From the late 1950s through the early 1960s, due to Executive Meddling prompted by the monster-movie craze, many stories featured rays or other Phlebotinum that transformed the Caped Crusader into a fish-man, a human buzz saw, a giant genie and other bizarre creatures.
-This was pretty much a staple of Silver Age plots, especially in DC Comics.
+This was a staple of Silver Age plots, especially in DC Comics.

 Live Action TV

 - Both Buffy the Vampire Slayer and Angel used this a few times, for example Xander being split into two, and memorably Angel being turned into a two-foot tall muppet.

 - There was another episode with a shrink ray.

 - Krofft Supershow features an episodic adventure series called ''Dr. Shrinker'', where every episode (as well as the premise of the show) featured the effects of the mad scientist's laser ray.